 My name is Daniel Král'.
-I moved to the United Kingdom at the end of September 2012 after accepting a professor position at the University of Warwick.
-From September 2018, I will work at the Faculty of Informatics, Masaryk University in Brno, Czech Republic.
-My work concerns graph theory and related fields in mathematics and computer science.
+I have recently moved to the Faculty of Informatics of Masaryk University in Brno, Czech Republic.
+Before that, I was a professor of mathematics and computer science at the University of Warwick and I am still partially affiliated with Warwick and its DIMAP centre.
+My research work concerns graph theory and related fields in mathematics and computer science.
 Most of my research is now focused on topics related to my ERC Consolidator grant LADIST, which builds on the ERC Starting grant CCOSA.
 I am also involved in organizing the Czech national olympiad in informatics.

 Advances in Combinatorics is a new overlay combinatorial journal, which follows a model established by the journal Discrete Analysis for diamond open access.
 The journal has no printed copies; instead the journal provides links to the published versions of the articles on arXiv.
 So, the journal is free to read for everybody!